Registration for the new round of the CSE will be open from 30th of October 2025!

-Over the last four years, the INCREASE project has not only seen an incredible interest from citizens in actively supporting its research.
-The Citizen Science Experiment has also been awarded the European Union Prize for Citizen Science in its quest to to foster agrobiodiversity by inviting European citizens to actively conserve and characterise diverse bean varieties.
+Over the past five years, the INCREASE project has inspired tremendous engagement from citizens eager to contribute to agricultural research.
+The Citizen Science Experiment has even received the European Union Prize for Citizen Sciencerecognising its innovative approach to fostering agrobiodiversity by encouraging Europeans to conserve and characterise diverse bean varieties

-The Citizen Science Experiment is embedded into the European research project INCREASE which involves 25 international partners with the important goal to valorise agrobiodiversity and promote food legumes consumption and cultivation in Europe.
-The experiment is guided by the European Commission principles “open science, open innovation and open to the world” and INCREASE takes advantage of digital technologies to make science and innovation more collaborative and global.
+The Citizen Science Experiment is part of the European research project INCREASE, which brings together 23 international partners to promote agrobiodiversity and encourage the consumption and cultivation of food legumes across Europe.
+Guided by the European Commission’s principles of open science, open innovation, and openness to the world, INCREASE harnesses digital tools to make research more collaborative and inclusive.

 INCREASE officially receives the European Union Prize for Citizen Science 2024 at the Ars Electronica Festival